 The Top 3 Spots Get 41% of the Clicks on the Page

 While organic SEO tactics certainly aren’t worthless and have driven a lot of success for a lot of business, today PPC is a cut above them.

 You could be the most accomplished SEO expert in the world, but the paid clicks from your PPC campaigns will always manage to outnumber the organic clicks you’re able to get from basic SEO.
-With facts like this, it’s no wonder that we’re seeing a massive boom in PPC firms like Kogneta.
+With facts like this, it’s no wonder that we’re seeing a massive boom in PPC firms like Kogneta, or Parxavenue.

 The fact that paid clicks have such an edge over organic ones means a couple of things.

 First of all, you need to make sure you’re doing enough to keep your quality score up, as the ads with higher quality scores will tend to appear in higher on-page positions.